moritzvieli/rocketshow/docs/getting-started/getting-started.md

 [https://rocketshow.net/install/images/latest.php](https://rocketshow.net/install/images/latest.php)

 Note: There isn’t a latest image for all Pi models, only for the newest model (currently the PI 5)
-For Pi4 and Pi3 you need to install the last image available for that model and then from inside Rocket Show use the "Search for updates" function to install the latest version.
+For Pi4 and Pi3 you need to install the last image available for that model and after booting Rocket Show use the "Search for updates" function to install the latest version.

 ### Download and Install Raspberry Pi Imager (currently Version 1.8.5) on your PC
 [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/)